ropensci/roweb3/content/blog/2023-10-30-opencv-qr/index.md

 author: Jeroen Ooms
 description: 'The new version of the opencv package includes a cool QR code scanner.'
 photogallery: true
+preface: 'This post was featured in the [R Weekly Highlights podcast](https://rweekly.fireside.fm/143) hosted by Eric Nantz and Mike Thomas.'
 tags:
   - tech notes
   - packages
   - opencv
 ---

-_This post was featured in the [R Weekly Highlights podcast](https://rweekly.fireside.fm/143) hosted by Eric Nantz and Mike Thomas._

 The latest version of the [opencv R package](https://ropensci.r-universe.dev/opencv) can detect and decode QR codes!